Aluminum Air Conditioning Repair Tips

 When welding over a hole in your auto air conditioning system, the most important thing to consider is the type of solder you are using.

 Super Alloy 1 by Muggy Weld is a low-temperature multi-metal solder that bonds all white metals.
-It’s low melting temperature makes it ideal for work on rare cars, and particularly aluminum air conditioning fins, as it won’t warp or damage the area.
+Its low melting temperature makes it ideal for work on rare cars, particularly aluminum air conditioning fins, as it won’t warp or damage the area.

 Super Alloy 5 aluminum welding, brazing, and soldering rod performs similarly and is popular among thousands of US air conditioning experts due to its ability to flow through tight-fitting joints, creating a corrosion-resistant finish.